kukla1989/IMDB_clone/README.md

-this project is simple analogue to imdb
+this project is simple analogue to imdb.
+It deploy here: https://imdb-clone.herokuapp.com Standard launch for rails project